 ABSTRACT

-Mulberry is the sole food for silkworm, due to evergreen lush foliage which attracts several pests majorly thrips and mites.
+Mulberry is the sole food for silkworm, due to its evergreen lush foliage which attracts several pests majorly thrips and mites.
 Management of these pests demands usage of chemicals.
-Exposure to the residue of pesticides in the mulberry could affect the growth and quality of economic traits, it is therefore important to observe the suitability of the chemicals used for managing these pests.
+Exposure to the residue of pesticides in the mulberry could affect the growth and quality of economic traits, It is therefore important to observe the suitability of the chemicals used for managing these pests.
 An experiment was conducted to evaluate the effect of diafenthiuron, being a chemical with novel mode of action and an acaricide as well as insecticide was sprayed on mulberry at 25 and 30th day after pruning and fed to the silkworms at 15 and 20 days after spray on 3rd instar onwards.
-There was no mortality was observed in the treatment during two different rearing seasons.
+There was no mortality observed in the treatment during two different rearing seasons.
 The larval duration was found to be shortest (24.15 days) after 20 days of spray, the larval weight (31.10 g/10 larvae), effective rate of rearing (97.66 %) was significantly maximum when silkworms were fed with diafenthiuron 50 % WP @ 1g/l sprayed mulberry leaves at 20 days of post spray.

-Key words: Diafenthiuron; Mulberry; Silkworm; Safety period; Parental breeds
+Key words:; Mulberry, Diafenthiuron, Silkworm;larval mortality, growth indices

 INTRODUCTION